quantiota/AI-Agent-Lab/docs/tasks/internship/8-prompt-engineering.md

-## Task: Create Optimized Engineering Prompts for Live Financial Data in the Database
+## Task: Create Optimized Engineering Prompts for Live Market Data in the Database

 ### Instructions:
 1. **File**: Use the `prompt-engineering.md` file to document the optimized prompts you create.
-2. **Objective**: Engineer prompts that query **live financial data streams** stored in the database, return the response on the **user interface**, and include a **link to the relevant Grafana dashboard** for real-time visualization.
+2. **Objective**: Engineer prompts that query **live market data streams** stored in the database, return the response on the **user interface**, and include a **link to the relevant Grafana dashboard** for real-time visualization.

-### Key Guidelines for Financial Data Prompt Engineering (Live Data):
+### Key Guidelines for Market Data Prompt Engineering (Live Data):

-- **Live Data Streams**: The prompts should be designed to query live, continuously updated financial data (e.g., Bitcoin price movements, trading volumes, and technical indicators) from the database.
+- **Live Data Streams**: The prompts should be designed to query live, continuously updated market data (e.g., Bitcoin price movements, trading volumes, and technical indicators) from the database.
 - **Real-Time Results**: Ensure that the AI Agent provides up-to-date, real-time results on the user interface, reflecting the current state of the market.
 - **Grafana Dashboard Link**: Each response must include a link to a **real-time Grafana dashboard**, where users can further explore the live data stream.
 - **Optimization**: The prompts should focus on retrieving relevant live data efficiently and ensuring the results are clearly displayed with an active link to the Grafana dashboard for live data visualization.